purwar1997/shopease/README.md

 - Form validation
 - Custom hooks to handle modals and dropdowns
 - Lazy loading to reduce initial bundle size
+- Memoization to optimize the performance of web app
 - Pagination for products, orders and users in admin panel

 ## 4. Tools and technologies used